ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/shader_overlay.rst.txt

 material to apply as a shader overlay.

-Add From Library allows you to add the shader overlay directly from the Extreme PBR library, just select the material you want to apply, from the Extreme PBR library then from the :ref:`material_browser` , and press the button **Add**, explained later here: :ref:`so_add`
+Add From Library allows you to add the shader overlay directly from the Extreme PBR library, just select the material you want to apply, from the Extreme PBR library then from the :ref:`mp_material_browser` , and press the button **Add**, explained later here: :ref:`so_add`

 ------------------------------------------------------------------------------------------------------------------------